-Our Strategic Alignment & PMO Operations lead to immediate change and improvements.
+Our Strategic Alignment & Operations and PMO Support lead to immediate change and improvements.

 Strategic alignment requires linking your project to the organization’s strategy.
 This means the project is aligned with the company vision, goals and objectives.
 And, this begins with the Project Management Framework or Organization.
 If you are going to achieve strategic alignment, then the executive team, management and project teams must be in lockstep.
 If any one of these levels of the organization is disjointed, it creates a trickle-down effect that is compounded at the most granular level.